 - Once you have a mildly soapy solution prepared, just drop your velour ear-cups into the container and let them rest for about 5-10 mins.
 You will then need to pre-soak your ear-cups in fresh but warm water to help get the soap out, gently squeezing and re-soaking the cups each time you use fresh water.

 - Once you manage to get all the soap off, be sure not to squeeze the water out of the ear-cups, this will disfigure them and they will not return to their original form.
 Instead, fetch a thick bath towel that’s absorbent and pat-dry your ear-cups, moving to a drier area on the towel each time the previous is soaked.
 This will make sure you do not have any creases on your ear-cups and they will look as well as smell as good as new.

-Washing your headphone’s velour pads does not in any way contribute to a better listening experience.
-It is however, instrumental that you maintain and clean your headphones every once in a while in trying to keep it in mint condition just like you would your laptop or your smartphone.
+Washing your headphone’s velour pads do not in any way contribute to a better listening experience.
+It is, however, instrumental that you maintain and clean your headphones every once in a while in trying to keep it in mint condition just like you would your laptop or your smartphone.